Alex Cisak: Oldham Athletic

 On 6 July 2011, Cisak signed a two-year contract at Oldham Athletic.
 Oldham agreed a compensation package with Accrington because, though Cisak was out of contract, they were entitled to some recompense as he was under the age of 24.
 He made his club debut on the first day of the 2011–12 season, starting the Football League match against Sheffield United.
 Since then, Cisak established himself in the first team and made 43 appearances in the first team.
 On 5 November 2011, Cisak received his first straight red card of his career in a 2–0 loss against Bury after he brought down Andy Bishop in early minutes.
 After the match, manager Paul Dickov felt his position has got to be better.
 Despite his sending off, he played in the next match against Rochdale.
 In the third of the FA Cup, he played against Liverpool in a 5–1 loss.
 In a 2–1 win over Walsall on 14 February 2012, Cisak was the hero when he saved a penalty in injury time from Alex Nicholls.
 In late March, Cisak suffered a shoulder injury in a match against Leyton Orient after he collided with the post and was out for a month.
 Even though injured, Dickov refused to call up Cisak and James Wesolowski before the end of the season because he risked another injury.
 After playing five matches in the early of the season, Cisak was replaced by Dean Bouzanis due to a breakdown in his contract.
 Cisak spoke of his disappointment in Oldham's handling of the saga shortly after having been recalled from his loan at Portsmouth.

-Cisak finished his second season with Oldham Athletic as very much the second-choice goalkeeper with Dean Bouzanis established as first-choice goalkeeper for the club, with Cisak only making 11 appearances for the club by the end of the season.
+Cisak finished his second season with Oldham Athletic as very much the second-choice goalkeeper with Dean Bouzanis established as first-choice goalkeeper for the club, with Cisak making only 11 appearances for the club by the end of the season.

 On 6 June 2013 after two years at Oldham Athletic, Cisak's contract at Latics was terminated as the club chose not to take up the option to extend his deal for a further year.
 He left the club having played 59 matches.